warpdotdev/docs/getting-started/getting-started-with-warp.md

 #### Compatibility

-Locally, the terminal integrates with Bash, Zsh, or Fish.
+Locally, the terminal integrates with bash, zsh, or fish.
 See [Using Warp with \[bash|zsh|fish\]](https://docs.warp.dev/getting-started/using-warp-with-shells) for more details.

 {% hint style="warning" %}
 **Visit** [**known issues**](../help/known-issues.md) **to get more details on setting up and troubleshooting Warp.**